shishenyxx/DeepMosaic/Publication/README.md

 Two version of the Supplementary Table 3 is provided.
 The entire gzip file is uploaded with git lfs.

 The files is also broken down to two parts due to the GitHub upload file size limit without git lfs support.

+We also provide the scripts we used to run [Neusoamtic singularity image](https://github.com/Virginiaxu/DeepMosaic/blob/master/Publication/run_Neusomatic.sh)